-- A one-page personal statement, outlining why you want to attend the Consortium and what you would add to the event in discussions, presentations, etc. Please be specific, outlining research problems you hope to discuss at the event, the kinds of experts you’d most hope to interact with and what kinds of questions you’d ask them, how you’d benefit from and drive positive interactions with other attendees, etc.
+- A one-page personal statement, outlining why you want to attend the Symposium and what you would add to the event in discussions, presentations, etc. Please be specific, outlining research problems you hope to discuss at the event, the kinds of experts you’d most hope to interact with and what kinds of questions you’d ask them, how you’d benefit from and drive positive interactions with other attendees, etc.

 - A brief statement from your PhD advisor indicating that they support your attending the event.

 You may use whatever format you wish, provided the thesis summary and personal statement are readable, with reasonable font sizes and margins.